SartajBhuvaji/Self-driving-GTAV/v4/README.md

 ### Note
 - Remove `NONE` while processing the data
+- Use the `mini` dataset for initial setup and testing
 - Check `training_data_count_001-100.csv` & `training_data_count_101-200.csv` for detailed count
 - Check `training_data_stats.py` for more info